 Under the Risk Management Plan, controls have been identified for significant risks and any action required is assigned to a relevant member of Corporate Executive.

 The internal Strategic Audit Plan is based on the areas of risk identified in the Risk Management Plan and the Internal Audit Committee oversees the audit plan and audits for each year.

-A financial and procurement audit and an audit of occupational safety and health was conducted for 2019-20 and showed internal controls are being maintained to ensure compliance with relevant legislation and policies.
+A financial audit was conducted for 2020-21 and showed internal controls are being maintained to ensure compliance with relevant legislation and policies.